 And if you read posts #1 and #2 of this series then you know that this is going to increase with exponential speed and growth over the next years and decades.
 Technology has always impacted learning, but now it is almost reinventing the notion of what it means to learn (and how we do it).

 Technology has proven time and time again that it eliminates many previously valued skills in past generations.
 You can look at the impact on agriculture (We grow vegetables in the basement of our school).
-Or look at the impact on transportation (I don’t need to know how to ride a horse).
-Or look at the impact on healthcare (I don’t like going to the doctor so no examples for this one!).
+Or look at the impact on transportation (I don’t need to know how to ride a horse, maybe in a generation, my kids won’t need to know how to drive a car).
+Or look at the impact on health care (I saw my brother have video house calls with his doctors regularly).

 Whether we want to embrace it or not, the fact is that technology has transformed our world and the reality of learning (and living) in this world.